leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

     Enter the following:

     * **Name**: A unique name for the Compartment (maximum 100 characters, including letters, numbers, periods, hyphens, and underscores).
 The Name must be unique across all the compartments in your tenancy.
-    * **Description**: A friendly description.
+    * **Description**: Description for the Compartment.
 You can change this later if you want to.
     * **Parent Compartment**: The Compartment you are in is displayed.
 To choose another compartment to create this Compartment in, select it from the list.
     * **Tags**: If you have permission to create a resource, then you also have permission to apply free-form tags to that resource.
 To apply a defined tag, you must have permission to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are unsure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.